abtv/dotfiles/README.md

 Cmd-9 VSCode

-Cmd-0 Notion (for task lists, agenda, etc)
+Cmd-0 Workflowy (for task lists, agenda, etc)

 Don't open these apps in fullscreen mode and you will switch between them immediately.